adjdunn/Flask-Firebase-Template/README.md

 This will start the Flask application on http://localhost:5000 by default.

 ### 5. Customize the template to build your own app.

+To add private pages (requiring authentication to view) add the @auth_required decorator to the route.

+Example:

+@app.route('/dashboard')
+@auth_required
+def dashboard():
+    return "This is a private page that requires authentication to view"